-The application as submitted is acceptable.
-In granting permission without unnecessary delay, the District Planning Authority is implicitly working positively and proactively with the applicant.
+This application has been the subject of discussions during the application process to ensure that the proposal is acceptable.
+The District Planning Authority has accordingly worked positively and pro-actively, seeking solutions to problems arising in coming to its decision.
 This is fully in accordance with Town and Country Planning (Development Management Procedure) Order 2010 (as amended).